LuckyHyena/DnD/homebrew/5e_reference.md

 # Unarmed Strikes
 Unless you have special abilities or features, attacking without a weapon deals bludgeoning damage equal to your Strength modifier plus 1.
 You are proficient in your unarmed strikes.

-> _homebrew: most characters are not proficient with unarmed strikes by default.
-A character with a Strength penalty must succeed on an easy [DC 10] Strength check to deal 1 point of damage on a successful hit._
+> __homebrew:__ Most characters are not proficient with unarmed strikes by default.
+A character with a Strength penalty must succeed on an easy [DC 10] Strength check to deal 1 point of damage on a successful hit.

 ---